 8. Remove from oven and sprinkle with bread crumbs.
 Place under a broiler for about 1 minute, until the bread crumbs are golden brown.
 Serve with glazed carrots or other roasted vegetables for a hearty fall meal.

 Story by Dan Barber.
 Dan Barber is the executive chef and co-owner of Blue Hill restaurant in new york City and blue hill at Stone barns, located within Stone barns Center for Food and agriculture, a pioneering farm and education facility in pocantico hills, new york (bluehillnyc.com).
 This article originally appeared in Plenty in November 2008.
-The story was added to MNN.com in November 2009.
+The story was added to MNN.com.